edgarlei/ceuy3013-project-el2873/README.md

 plt.show()
 ```

-This process is repeated for the following breakdowns: by gender, by user type, and by age bracket.
+This process is repeated for the following breakdowns: by gender and by user type.

 Finally the regression models for each line plot are created and graphed, of which there were two regression models: full 2020 and partial 2020.
 The below example shows the full 2020 regression model for the overall number of trips monthly.